 The amount of payment gateways they offer is also impressive: PayPal, Stripe, 2Checkout, Skrill, Authorize, etc.

-- Advanced: $199.95 a month for unlimited storage and bandwidth.
-You also get priority support.
+Unlimited storage and bandwidth.
+You also get priority customer support.

 Note: All Pinnacle Plans offer unlimited products and admin accounts.
 PinnacleCart doesn’t charge transaction fees with any of their plans either.